-Elisa Wood is an editor and founder of EnergyEfficiencyMarkets.com.
-She has been writing about energy for more than two decades, and she contributes regularly to many top energy sites, magazines and newsletters.
-Her work also has been picked up by CNN, the New York Times blogrunner, the Wall Street Journal Online, USA Today, Reuters, the Washington Post and others.
+Elisa Wood has been writing about energy for more than two decades and contributes regularly to several top industry sites.
+Her blogs have been picked up by CNN, the New York Times blogrunner, the Wall Street Journal Online, USA Today, Reuters, Mother Earth News, the Washington Post and others.

 Elisa Wood, November 2013, Renewable Energy World

 Historical events have a way of jolting us – again and again and again – into the reminder that energy plays a big role in our well-being.
 Of course, it is often hard to see a pivotal event until it’s behind us.
 Are there circumstances percolating now that will spill over and alter our energy future?
 What will give us the next jolt?